sjhorn/sjhorn.github.io/_posts/2015-04-25-the-8-mile-effect.markdown

 ### Lean Methodology

 Taking the feedback idea further, the popular book [the lean startup](http://theleanstartup.com/book) by Eric Ries has taken the concept of choosing features back to its entrepreneurial roots.
 Eric promotes the idea of clearly establishing the problem and then choosing a [Minimum Viable Product (MVP)](http://theleanstartup.com/principles).
-The MVP begins the process of **learning** if product and specific features provide a useful solution.
+The MVP begins the process of **learning** if the product and specific features provide a useful solution.

-With the Build-test-learn process of lean focusing on the smallest experiment possible to learn each iteration of development can have small wins on the path to final delivery.
+With the Build-test-learn process of lean focusing on the smallest experiment one can conduct to learn something - each iteration of development can have small wins on the path to final delivery.

 ### Focus and the theory of constraints